Oh. My. Goodness…

 - salt to taste

-- 1/2 tsp flour or cornstarch (this is to thicken the mix slightly)
+- 1/2 tsp tapioca flour (this is to thicken & stabilise the mix slightly)

-- Taste as you go.. it's not an exact science, and you'll know when you reach the right 'flavour'.
+It's not an exact science, and you'll know when you reach the right 'flavour' and consistency.